ervandew/eclim/src/doc/content/vim/common/project.rst

     Changes the root node to the parent directory of the current root node.
   - **K** -
-    Changes the root node to the root path which will be either the project root or the filesytem root.
+    Changes the root node to the root path which will be either the project root or the file system root.
   - **p** -
     Moves the cursor to the parent of the node under the cursor.
   - **P** -